rashadphz/farfalle/README.md

 Add the following variables to the .env file:

 #### Search Provider
-You can use Tavily, Searxng, or Serper as the search provider.
+You can use Tavily, Searxng, Serper, or Bing as the search provider.

 **Searxng** (No API Key Required)
 ```